Continuous Chain of Thought Enables Parallel Exploration and Reasoning: CSFT: A Supervised Training Method for CoT2

-where $D\left(\cdot\|\cdot\right)$ is the cross-entropy (or equivalently KL divergence) between two distributions.
-This approach can also be viewed as \textit{token‐level knowledge-distillation}, where the teacher distribution $\alb_t^*$ may be obtained through a logic/search algorithm.
-At the final step $t=m$, we typically have a discrete target $\z_m^* \in \{\eb_1,\dots,\eb_v\}$, so that $\alb_m^*$ is one-hot distribution placing probability $1$ on that target token and $0$ elsewhere.
-This is equivalent to employing a standard cross‐entropy loss $-\log\Lm_\theta\left(\z_m^{*}\mid \z_{<m},\X\right)$ at the final step.
-Hence, for each training example, the total loss for the proposed continuous supervised training is the sum of the continuous‐token divergence losses:
+where $D\left(\cdot\|\cdot\right)$ is the cross-entropy (or equivalently KL divergence up to an additive constant) between two distributions.
+This approach can also be viewed as \textit{token‐level knowledge-distillation}, where the teacher distribution $\alb_t^*$ is obtained through a logic/search algorithm.
+At the final step $t=m$, we have a discrete target $\z_m^* \in \{\eb_1,\dots,\eb_v\}$, so that $\alb_m^*$ is one-hot distribution placing probability $1$ on target token and $0$ elsewhere.
+This is equivalent to using a standard cross‐entropy loss $-\log\Lm_\theta\left(\z_m^{*}\mid \z_{<m},\X\right)$ at the final step.
+Hence, for each training example, the total loss for continuous supervised training is the sum of the continuous‐token divergence losses:

-By minimizing $\Lc_{\text{CSFT}}(\theta)$, we teach the model to learn the soft targets $\alb_t^{*}$ at each step and to predict the correct final discrete token.
-In the above training procedure, inspired by the discussions in \citet{bachmann2024the, bengio2015scheduledsamplingsequenceprediction}, we consider two ways of providing prefixes to the language model: \begin{enumerate}[leftmargin=*] \item \textbf{Teacher forcing:} Each step \(t\) is conditioned on the ground‐truth prefix \(\z_{<t}^{*}\), meaning that the model has access to all ground-truth previous tokens during prediction.
-Concretely, for each step $t'<t$, the corresponding input $\z_{t'}^* = \Eb^\top \alb_{t'}^*$ is a convex combination of all vocabulary tokens. \item \textbf{Self‐feeding:} Each step $t$ autoregressively uses the model’s previously generated outputs, $\z_{<t}$, during training.
-In particular, as described in Section~\ref{sec:problem-setup}, the continuous output token $ \z_t \;=\; \Eb^\top \alb_t, $ is a convex combination of vocabulary embeddings, which is then fed back to the model as part of the prefix. \end{enumerate} It is also worth noting that one may apply \textit{temperature scaling} or \textit{thresholding} to $\alb_t$ before forming $\z_t$ in order to filter the model’s predictions.
+By minimizing $\Lc_{\text{CSFT}}(\theta)$, we teach the model the soft targets $\alb_t^{*}$ at each step and to predict the correct final discrete token.
+Inspired by the discussions in \citet{bachmann2024the, bengio2015scheduledsamplingsequenceprediction}, we consider two ways of providing prefixes to the language model: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item \textbf{Teacher forcing:} Each step \(t\) is conditioned on the ground‐truth prefix \(\z_{<t}^{*}\), meaning the model has access to all previous ground-truth tokens during prediction.
+Formally, for each step $t'<t$, the corresponding input $\z_{t'}^* = \Eb^\top \alb_{t'}^*$ is a convex combination of all vocabulary tokens. \item \textbf{Self‐feeding:} Each step $t$ autoregressively uses the model’s previously generated outputs, $\z_{<t}$, during training.
+In particular the continuous output token $ \z_t = \Eb^\top \alb_t, $ is a convex combination of vocabulary embeddings, which is then fed back to the model as part of the prefix. \end{enumerate} It is also worth noting that one may apply \textit{temperature scaling} or \textit{thresholding} to $\alb_t$ before forming $\z_t$ in order to filter the model’s predictions.
 In our experiments, we find that teacher forcing leads to superior performance for CSFT, even though at inference time, the model runs in an autoregressive manner, as discussed below.
 See Appendix~\ref{app:exp-results} for further discussion.